Rules

 l

-When the service goes over the net and bounces into the service court, the opponent hits the ball back straight over the net after the first bounce and play continues until someone misses.
+over the net after the first bounce and play continues until someone misses.
 Players must wait for the ball to bounce

 once before hitting it.